 - FRC parameters are specified in table A.3-4 for FR1 PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 2 transmission layers.

 - FRC parameters are specified in table A.3-6 for FR1 PUSCH with transform precoding enabled, additional DM-RS position = pos1 and 1 transmission layer.

+- FRC parameters are specified in table A.3-8 for FR1 PUSCH with transform precoding enabled, additional DM-RS position = pos1 and 4 transmission layer.

 The parameters for the reference measurement channels are specified in table A.3-7 for FR1 PUSCH performance requirements for TBoMS: